Generic name: rivaroxaban [ RIV-a-ROX-a-ban ]

 What is rivaroxaban?

 Rivaroxaban is sometimes used to lower your risk of a blood clot coming back after you have received treatment for blood clots for at least 6 months in adults, and at least 5 days in children from birth to less than 18 years of age.

-Rivaroxaban is also given together with aspirin to lower the risk of stroke, heart attack, or other serious heart problems in people with coronary artery disease (clogged arteries) or peripheral artery disease (decreased blood flow to the legs), including adults who recently had a procedure to improve blood flow to the legs.
+Rivaroxaban is also given together with aspirin to lower the risk of stroke, heart attack, or other serious heart and blood circulation problems in adults with coronary artery disease (clogged arteries) or peripheral artery disease (reduced blood flow to the legs), including adults who recently had a procedure to improve blood flow to the legs.

 Rivaroxaban may also be used for purposes not listed in this medication guide.

-Do not stop taking rivaroxaban without first talking to your doctor.
-Stopping suddenly can increase your risk of blood clot or stroke.
+Do not stop taking rivaroxaban without your doctor's advice.
+Stopping it suddenly can increase your risk of blood clots or stroke.

-Call your doctor at once if you have signs of bleeding such as: headaches, feeling very weak or dizzy, bleeding gums, nosebleeds, heavy menstrual periods or abnormal vaginal bleeding, blood in your urine, bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds or any bleeding that will not stop.
+Call your doctor at once if you or your child have signs of bleeding such as: headaches, feeling very weak or dizzy, bleeding gums, nosebleeds, heavy menstrual periods or abnormal vaginal bleeding, blood in your urine, bloody or tarry stools, coughing up blood, vomit that looks like coffee grounds or any bleeding that will not stop.